invenia/blog/_posts/JuliaLangFeatures.md

 "Classic OO" has classes with member functions (methods) that can see all the fields and methods, but that outside the class' methods, only public fields and methods can be seen.
-As an example see one of Jeff Bezanson's rare [Stack Overflow posts](https://stackoverflow.com/a/39150509/179081).
+This idea was originally posted for Julia in one of Jeff Bezanson's rare [Stack Overflow posts](https://stackoverflow.com/a/39150509/179081).
+Though in it is a classic functional programming trick.

 Consider a Duck type: we can use closures to define it as follows: